-This Sausage and Farro Parmesan is hearty and delicious, cooked in a flavourful tomato sauce and topped with cheese and bread crumbs.
+This sausage and farro parmesan is a hearty and delicious dinner, with farro cooked in a flavourful tomato sauce and topped with cheese and bread crumbs.

-Happy weekend!
-I saved this one for the weekend, because I think it’s pretty much perfect weekend eating and cooking.
+If you’ve been looking for a main dish farro recipe, this sausage and farro parmesan is pretty much perfect!
 It does need a little time to simmer away (about 2 hours), but you are home to enjoy the wonderful smells as it cooks away.
 And when dinner rolls around, it’s just a simple pop under the broiler to melt the cheese.

-You can cook this one mostly in to a slow cooker and let it do the simmering for you, or just let it simmer on the stovetop or pop into the oven.
-This one is also perfect hearty comfort food, so you’ll want to put this one on the menu soon, while it’s still
+You can cook this one mostly in a slow cooker and let it do the simmering for you, or just let it simmer on the stovetop or pop into the oven.
+This one is also perfect hearty comfort food.

 What is farro?